0u812/bpsd-slides-2018-src/slides/errata.md

 ##  Errata

+* The inline omex example contains a missing semicolon before the reaction rate law.
 * The SBML comp example, though functional, contains inaccuracies related to variable usage.
 Obtain a corrected copy from Tellurium Notebook 2.1.3 or later.

 note: